xxanqw/cheesy-proxy/README.md

 ## Usage
 >[!IMPORTANT]
->You need to download wireproxy.exe by yourself, you can find repository down below in `Thanks` section.
+>WireProxy is now included with Cheesy Proxy!
+>
->Same with config file, you need to have your own server with WireGuard installation.
-Same can be found down below.
+>For config file, you need to have your own server with WireGuard installation.
+To setup it you need to check wireguard-install down below in `Thanks` section!
+>
 >You may face some bugs (it's a WIP project, but still usable)

 - Download latest release and install it